MilanBlock/MilanBlock/README.md

 - 👋 Hi, I’m @MilanBlock
 - 👀 I’m interested in Science, Video Games and Japanese Pop-Culture.
 Also I'm a big fan of Paulaner Spezi
 - 🌱 I’m currently learning programing and Japanese
-- 💞️ I’m looking to collaborate on nothing because im a noob 🙃
 - 📫 How to reach me: milankoriath@outlook.de
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I was in the original group in which [MyMilo](https://my-milo.com/) was created (but not anymore)

 <!---
 MilanBlock/MilanBlock is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.